droglenc/IFAR/supplements/installations/InstallRMac.md

 layout: page
 title: Basic R Installation
 subtitle: For Mac OS
-css: /supplements/installations/directions.css
+css: /css/directions.css
 ---

-The following steps may be used to install R on Macintosh operating systems.
+The following steps may be used to install R on a Macintosh operating system.
 [See these directions](InstallRWin.html) for installing R on a Windows operating system.

-1. Go to the RStudio Comprehensive R Archive Network (CRAN) mirror at [https://cran.rstudio.com](https://cran.rstudio.com).  [*You can select a different mirror by going to [http://www.r-project.org](http://www.r-project.org), selecting the "download R" link in the "Getting Started" box and selecting a mirror location from the ensuing page.*]
+1. Go to the RStudio Comprehensive R Archive Network (CRAN) mirror at [https://cran.rstudio.com](https://cran.rstudio.com).  [*You can select a different mirror by going to [http://www.r-project.org](http://www.r-project.org), selecting the "download R" link in the "Getting Started" box, and selecting a mirror location from the ensuing page.*]

-1. Select the appropriate operating system for your computer.
-The remainder of these steps will illustrate the installation of R for the Mac OS environment.
+1. Select the "Download R for (Mac) OS X" link.

     <div class="ctrstaticimg">
     <img src="figures/R_MacInstall_ChooseOS.png" width="100%">
     </div>

-1. Select the "R-3.2.2.pkg" option (or similar if the version number has changed) if running Mac OS 10.9 (Mavericks) and higher.
-NOTE: the binary support for OS X before Mavericks is deprecated.
+1. Select the "R-3.2.2.pkg" option (or similar if the version number has changed) if running Mac OS 10.9 (Mavericks) and higher.  (*note that the binary support for OS X before Mavericks is deprecated.*)

     <div class="ctrstaticimg">
     <img src="figures/R_MacInstall_ChoosePKG.png" width="100%">